Affiliate links on Android Authority may earn us a commission. Learn more.

 Smartphones can take amazing photos, but a good image also requires skill.
-There is no way to learn photography in a day, but you can follow simple guidelines to significantly improve results.
-Today we are here to give you 5 smartphone photography tips that won’t fail.
+There is no way to learn photography in a day, but you can follow simple guidelines to significantly improve results immediately.
+Today, we give you eight smartphone photography tips that won’t fail.
 Let’s jump right in.

 Learning the rules of composition is not as simple as reading an article here, but we can give you a head start by teaching you the rule of thirds.
-This is the most basic and popular rule of composition, but if applied correctly it can make your image substantially more aesthetically pleasing.
+This is the most basic of photography tips and popular rule of composition, but it can make your image substantially more aesthetically pleasing if applied correctly.

 There will likely be an option to turn on this grid in your camera settings.
 Most smartphones have it, and it is a great visual tool for applying the rule of thirds.

-Pro tip: though this composition rule is a favorite and has a great chance at success, it’s also easy to mess it up.
-People commonly leave too much dead space around in favor of placing the subject in one of the cross-sections.
+Pro tip: Though this photography tip is a favorite and has a great chance at success, the rule of thirds is also easy to mess up.
+People commonly leave too much dead space around to place the subject in one of the cross-sections.
 Learn more about composition in the post linked below.

 Not using flash is one of the best photography tips I can give you.
 Unless strategically located and carefully measured, a flash will usually ruin an image.
 It can create harsh highlights, deep blacks, and squinty eyes, making people look like deer in headlights.
-I strongly suggest you avoid using flash unless it is pitch dark and you really need the light.
+I strongly suggest you avoid using the flash unless it is pitch dark and you really need the light.

-Smartphones have gotten very good at capturing under low-light situations, so in many cases you may not even be losing much in terms of exposure.
+Smartphones have gotten very good at capturing under low-light situations, so you may not even be losing much exposure in many cases.

-While we are on the topic of low-light photography, a new technique has been making the rounds in the smartphone market.
 The name differs depending on the manufacturer.
-Google calls it Night Sight, Samsung names it Bright Night, Huawei refers to it as Night Mode, and OnePlus titles it Nightscape.
+Google calls it Night Sight, Samsung names it Bright Night, HUAWEI refers to it as Night Mode, and OnePlus titles it Nightscape.

-If your phone has one of these, or an alternative, you can use it to enhance photos taken under extremely low light.
-It works similar to an HDR photo, shooting a series of images under different exposure levels.
+If your phone has one of these or an alternative, you can use it to enhance photos taken under extremely low light.
+It works like an HDR photo, shooting a series of images under different exposure levels.
 It then merges these and pulls detail from all pictures to create an enhanced final image.

-HDR stands for “high dynamic range”.
-It is a technique used by photographers to balance light levels in a scene It is commonly used in situations in which there are significant differences of exposure within a single frame.
-You have probably seen HDR mode in your smartphone.
-You should turn it on when you want to capture more detail in the shadows and highlights.
+HDR stands for “high dynamic range.”
+It is a technique used by photographers to balance light levels in a scene.
+It is commonly used in situations where there are significant differences in exposure within a single frame.
+You have probably seen HDR mode on your smartphone.
+It would be best to turn it on to capture more detail in the shadows and highlights.

 I would also recommend you learn how to make an HDR photo manually.
 While a phone’s HDR mode improves shots, machine hasn’t beaten man when it comes to producing a quality HDR photo.

-To use, or not to use Burst Mode?
+To use or not to use Burst Mode in photography?

-Burst Mode will help when you are shooting some form of action or unpredictable subject.
-It is especially helpful when photographing sports, wild life, or any moving object.
+Burst Mode will help when shooting some form of action or unpredictable subject.
+It is beneficial when photographing sports, wildlife, or any moving object.
 In such cases, the scene changes significantly very rapidly, and your chances of capturing a better image are higher if you take as many photos as possible, in the shortest time possible.

 Edit your photos!

 A camera will rarely capture an image the way you want it.
 You have to help it with skill, knowledge, and editing.
 It’s surprising how much a simple edit can improve an image.
 We are not talking about complex Photoshop enhancements and montages, but you should at least correct white balance, fix exposure, crop, remove imperfections, and enhance colors.
 This can be done using plenty of mobile apps, but Snapseed is a great one.
-I am also a huge fan of Lightroom CC, but that one requires a monthly subscription.
+I am also a huge fan of Lightroom, but that one requires a monthly subscription.

-Keep these 5 tips in mind when shooting with your smartphone and you should see improved results immediately.
-But of course, there is a lot more to Photography than this quick article.
-To learn more about the subject check out our links below.
+Keep these eight tips in mind when shooting with your smartphone, and you should see improved results immediately.
+But of course, there is a lot more to photography than this brief article.
+To learn more about the subject, check out our links below.